-The use of topical fluorides may result in a significant reduction in caries.
+The use of topical fluorides may result in a significant reduction in caries as the fluoride gets integrated into the enamel matrix, hardening the structure and making it more resistant to demineralization.
 Topical application of fluoride is available via:

 Over-the-counter rinses are designed for daily use.
-Higher concentrationfluoride prescription rinses and gels are designed for weekly use.
+Higher concentration fluoride prescription rinses and gels are designed for weekly use.

 Using small amounts of fluoride on a routine basis can help prevent tooth decay.
 Too much fluoride could cause fluorosis of developing enamel.
-Fluorosis usuallyis mild, with tiny white specks or streaks that often are unnoticeable.
-Development of fluorosis depends on the amount, duration and timing of excessive fluoride intake.Products containing fluoride should be stored out of the reach of young children.
+Fluorosis usually is mild, with tiny white specks or streaks that often are unnoticeable.
+Development of fluorosis depends on the amount, duration and timing of excessive fluoride intake.

-Toothpaste can be used as a means to deliver fluoride to the tooth surface.
-The use of a fluoridated toothpaste should always be supervised in this age group.
-For those under three years old, a smear or rice size amount of fluoridated toothpastetwice a day is recommended by the American Academy of Pediatric Dentistry and AmericanDental Association.12A very small amount of fluoridated toothpaste, equal to the size of a pea, shouldbe wiped onto the toothbrush by the caretaker for children over aged 3 to 6 yearsof age twice a day.12Caution should be taken to prevent the swallowing of toothpaste during criticalperiods of enamel formation.
+Toothpaste can be used to deliver fluoride to the tooth surface.
+The use of a fluoride toothpaste should always be supervised in children.
+For those under three years old, a smear or rice size amount of fluoride toothpaste twice a day is recommended by the American Academy of Pediatric Dentistry and American Dental Association.
+An amount equal to the size of a pea should be used twice a day for children ages 3 to 6 years of age.
+When using these small amounts, rinsing with water is discouraged after brushing to allow the fluoride a maximum topical effect.

 Fluoride products should be kept in childproof storage areas.
 This includes not only supplements but toothpastes, fluoride rinses, and gels.